Market Overview

 Schools

-Fairfax leads on school quality with a 87% average pass rate (rated Excellent) compared to 60% in Portsmouth.
-Top schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Fairfax has a 87% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Fairfax include Thomas Jefferson HS for Science & Tech and Langley High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Fairfax schools | See Portsmouth schools

 Fairfax